codecrafters-io/grep-tester/docs/grep-breakdown.md

 # Stage 1: File Search - Non-existent file

-In this stage, you'll handle the case where grep is called on a file that doesn't exist.
+In this stage, you'll handle the case where `grep` is called on a file that doesn't exist.

 ## File error handling

-The `grep` utility should properly handle missing files by printing an error message to stderr and exiting with a non-zero status code.
+`grep` should properly handle missing files by printing an error message to stderr and exiting with a non-zero status code.

 ## Tests